Young Maylay: Grand Theft Auto: San Andreas

-Maylay was working in New York when he received a phone call from DJ Pooh, who was in a meeting with staff from Rockstar Games.
+Maylay was working in New York when he received a phone call from DJ Pooh, who was in a meeting with Rockstar Games' staff.
 They started a regular conversation about music which, unknown to Maylay, occurred on speakerphone.
 Rockstar staff heard the conversation, and after the conversation between the two ended, they encouraged Pooh to bring Maylay in to audition.
 A few weeks after the audition, Rockstar reviewed the tapes and decided on Maylay for the role of the main character of Grand Theft Auto: San Andreas, Carl "CJ" Johnson.

-In the game, Maylay starred alongside celebrities such as actors Samuel L. Jackson, James Woods, Peter Fonda, Clifton Powell, Faizon Love, Big Boy, David Cross, Andy Dick, Chris Penn, Danny Dyer, Frank Vincent, Sara Tanaka, Charlie Murphy and William Fichtner, rappers Ice-T, MC Eiht, Chuck D, The Game, Kid Frost and Yo-Yo and musicians George Clinton, Axl Rose, Sly & Robbie, Michael Bivins, and Shaun Ryder.
-When asked if he would consider reprising the role of CJ in any future Grand Theft Auto titles if given the opportunity, Maylay stated that he would never play the role of CJ again due to conflicts with Rockstar Games.
+When asked in 2021 if he would consider reprising the role of CJ in any future Grand Theft Auto titles if given the opportunity, Maylay stated that he would never voice CJ again due to conflicts with Rockstar Games.
+He accused Rockstar of being "culture vultures" and expressed frustration over their depiction of African American and gang culture, arguing that they were exploiting and profiting from a culture to which they don't belong.

+Despite his ongoing feud with Rockstar, Maylay has continued to fully embrace the character of CJ., frequently appearing in public alongside his cousin Shawn Fonteno (Solo), who portrayed Franklin Clinton in Grand Theft Auto V (2013).
+During a 2024 live stream by internet celebrity Kai Cenat, he indulged viewers by quoting CJ's iconic line, "Ah shit, here we go again."
+As of 2025, Maylay has also begun attending fan conventions alongside members of the GTA V cast.

 Maylaynium Muziq

-Malaynium Muziq is Young Maylay's own independent record label based in Studio City, California.
+Malaynium Muziq is Young Maylay's own independent record label based in Studio City, Los Angeles.
 His mixtapes were released on this label.